 An AP with dot11HESRPOptionImplemented set to true that transmits an HE ER PPDU should set the TXVECTOR parameter SPATIAL_REUSE to SRP_DISALLOW.

-A non-AP STA with dot11HESRPOptionImplemented set to true that transmits an HE SU PPDU, HE ER PPDU or HE MU PPDU shall (#12269)set the TXVECTOR parameter SPATIAL_REUSE, when permitted by other conditions, to SRP_AND_NON_SRG_OBSS_PD_PROHIBITED. (#12271)(#11868)(#14308)Otherwise, the non-AP STA shall set it to SRP_DISALLOW.
+A non-AP STA with dot11HESRPOptionImplemented set to true that transmits an HE SU PPDU, HE ER PPDU or HE MU PPDU may (#12269)set the TXVECTOR parameter SPATIAL_REUSE to SRP_AND_NON_SRG_OBSS_PD_PROHIBITED when the HESIGA_Spatial_reuse_value15_allowed sub-field of the SR Control field of the most recently received Spatial Reuse Parameter Set element from its associated AP is equal to 1. (#12271)(#11868)(#14308)Otherwise, the non-AP STA shall set it to SRP_DISALLOW.

 An HE STA that transmits an HE TB PPDU determines the value of the TXVECTOR parameter SPATIAL_ REUSE according to 27.5.3.3 (STA behavior for UL MU operation).